 The FDA-approved label for Celexa lists common side effects including nausea, constipation, diarrhea, sexual dysfunction, fatigue, trouble sleeping, dry mouth, weight changes, and increased sweating or urination.

-Rare but serious side effects listed for Celexa include serotonin syndrome, which may be life-threatening.
+Rare but serious side effects listed for Celexa include heart rhythm changes, severe allergic reactions, abnormal bleeding, seizures, mania, suicidal thoughts, and serotonin syndrome.

 For more details about this treatment, visit: